Burger Menu: Definition, issues and explanations

 - Significant visual space savings on mobile interfaces.

-On the other hand, the disadvantages include:
+On the other hand, disadvantages include:

-- May hide important features if misused.
+- Can hide important functionality if misused.

 Concrete examples and use cases of the Burger Menu